The Shrine of Sultan Sahib (Sultan Darvesh) at Hakura Badasgam, Anantnag

 This day is celebrated with devotion to show respect to Almighty God.
 The celebration also brings joy through family gatherings, especially for children.
 For this occasion, the entire house is cleaned, with particular attention given to the kitchen, and brass utensils are thoroughly washed.
 The religious significance of this festival may have various interpretations, but it holds the same importance as our other festivals; however, Pun Deun remains a top priority for women.
 The head lady of the family performs the puja with the participation of all family members.
 An unmarried girl spins a thread, which is then fastened to the ear of the head lady, who plays a major role in Pun Deun.
 A brass utensil, mainly a Gudwa, is filled with water, and green Dramun grass is held by all family members.
 After the Katha of Punn, the grass is immersed into the pot filled with water, and three or four Roths are placed at the head of the pot.
 In the evening, the water and grass from the pot are either immersed in a river or laid at the root of a plant.
 Ingredients such as wheat flour, brown sugar, ghee, salt, vegetable oil, yogurt (Zamut Dud), Khashikash seeds, cardamom, and others are prepared in advance.
 For the puja, flowers, green grass (Dramun), some fruits, fresh walnuts, silver foil, Nariwan, and sindoor are arranged, and all these items are used in the puja.

-A small amount of the mixture is placed in the pot.
-It is then tied with a mavli (Narvin) around its neck, and using sindur, the symbol OM is painted on the pot in Hindi.
-Some milk and a coin are also added to the pot.
-The women of the house place a small thread made from raw cotton (hence the name pun) beside their Athahore or dehahor, crafted by an unmarried girl.
-All family members gather around the pot.
-A sindur tilak is applied to their foreheads, and the senior lady of the household offers the mixture prepared in the thali to each family member, bestowing blessings for their well-being.
-Everyone takes a seat, and the senior lady recounts the story of Bib Dharam Maej.
-After the story is shared and listened to with devotion by all, prayers are offered to Lord Ganesha, and everyone places the mixture in the pot, symbolizing Lord Ganesha.
-Roths are then distributed to all family members along with a cup of Nunn Chai.
-Following this, roths are given to married daughters-in-law, other close relatives, neighbors, and friends.
-May Bib Dharam Mauj and Lord Ganesha remove all obstacles in the return and rehabilitation of KP’s to the valley, and may we continue to uphold all rituals and festivals.
+A small quantity of the mixture is placed in the pot.
+It is then tied with a mavli (Narvin) around its neck, and with sindur, the symbol "OM" is painted onto the pot in Hindi.
+Additionally, some milk and a coin are added to the pot.
+Ladies of the house place a small thread made from raw cotton (hence pun) aside their Athahore or dehahor, made by an unmarried girl.
+All family members are gathered around the pot.
+There is a sindur tilak on their foreheads.
+The senior lady of the household, gives the mixture that is prepared in the thali, to the family members, thereby blessing them with good health.
+Everyone is seated and the senior lady gives the story of Bib Dharam Maej.
+After the story is shared and listened to in devotion by all, prayers are offered to getong Ganesha, and everyone puts the mixture in the pot that symboliises Lord Ganesha.
+Roths are then offered to all family members with a cup of Nunn Chai.
+This then proceeds with roths being given to married daughters-in-law, some other close relatives, neighbors and friends.

 (Writer:- Vivek Koul)